clojure-expectations/clojure-test/doc/fixtures-focus.md

 ## Test Fixtures

-To use test fixtures with Expectations, you can refer `use-fixtures` (which is imported from `clojure.test` behind the scenes automatically, as of 2.0.0).
+To use test fixtures with Expectations, you can refer `use-fixtures` (which, as of 2.0.0, accepts both functions and hash maps, containing `:before` and/or `:after` keys that specify 0-arity functions -- like `cljs.test/use-fixtures`).
 For example:

 ```clojure
 (ns my.cool.project-test